Jesu (band)

-Biography
+History

 2004–2008

 Jesu's first release, the Heart Ache EP, was released in 2004 and featured Broadrick performing all of the instruments and vocals alone.
 It was followed four months later by the full-length Jesu LP, which featured contributions from bassist Diarmuid Dalton and drummer Ted Parsons on select tracks.
 A tour of Europe, in support of the album, featured Roderic Mounir of Knut filling in for Parsons.
 Commenting on the sonic influences of the band, Broadrick said: "I really wanted to take that rhythm and weld it to the Godflesh sensibilities of abstract, surreal, mutated metal."

 With their third release, 2006's four song Silver EP, Jesu took a more melodic and layered approach, gaining comparison to shoegazing band My Bloody Valentine.
 The majority of this release features Broadrick and Dalton, with Parsons joining them for the title track.

 The full lineup recorded the second full-length album, Conqueror, which was released in February 2007.
 Broadrick and Dalton recorded the Sun Down/Sun Rise EP without Parsons for a 23 April release.
 This EP had already seen release in Japan where it had been packaged as a bonus CD for the Conqueror album.
 Jesu returned as a solo act with the release of a split 12" album with Eluvium, released on 5 July 2007.

 October 2007 saw the release of Pale Sketches, a collection of previously unreleased Jesu songs, performed entirely by Broadrick and recorded between 2000 and 2007.
 The album was released on Broadrick's own label, Avalanche.
 That same month, a four-song EP titled Lifeline, once again featuring Broadrick as the sole member, was released by Hydra Head in the United States and Daymare in Japan.
 The band made their United States live debut in March 2007 as an opening act for Isis, although work permit problems caused them to miss the first three weeks of the tour.
 Neither Parsons nor Dalton were able to participate in the tour and were temporarily replaced by Danny Walker (of Intronaut) and long-time Broadrick collaborator Dave Cochrane (Head of David, God, Ice), respectively.
 During this tour, Jesu also made their South by Southwest debut as part of a Hydra Head Records showcase.